 Although classed as a small wine region, Matakana boasts over 30 vineyards and around 12 wineries.
 Wineries are generally boutique, family-owned affairs with much of the wine produced selling through their own shops or restaurants, though some do sell throughout New Zealand and overseas.

-Mahurangi River Winery, Ransom, Hyperion, Herons Flight and Ascension Wine Estate cater for tour groups and there are several wine tour operators for groups of eight or more wishing to have a ‘destination experience’ including Great Taste Tours, Warkworth Tours and Wine Trail Tours.
+Mahurangi River Winery, Ransom, Hyperion, Herons Flight and Ascension Wine Estate cater for tour groups and there are several wine tour operators for groups of eight or more wishing to have a destination experience including Great Taste Tours, Warkworth Tours and Wine Trail Tours.

 A nice interlude to wine tasting is browsing some of the artisan shops dotted around the district.
 A couple of popular ones are River Nile Linens, situated five minutes from Warkworth on Matakana Road and selling 100% Egyptian cotton luxury bed linen, and Morris & James Pottery near Matakana Village.
 Morris & James is an iconic New Zealand pottery store which uses locally sourced clay and has been producing eye-catching garden sculptures, plaques and pots for 30 years.
-Learn about how a pot is ‘thrown’ on their free tours which happen daily at 11.30am.

 Blessed with a sub-tropical climate and an array of spectacular beaches, Matakana Coast offers many options for those after an action packed weekend including: snorkeling, boogie boarding, surfing, diving and kayaking; check out Blue Adventures based in Omaha for more ideas.

 Goat Island Marine Reserve in Leigh is where you can don a mask, snorkel and wetsuit and spend time swimming with colourful fish and marine life - this is a popular activity for families with kids.
 You can hire all the gear you need at Goat Island Dive & Snorkel Shop.
-For adults a mask, snorkel and full length wetsuit (recommended to protect from sunburn and for buoyancy) is $35, for kids under 16 it’s $26 but there are a range of gear options and prices.

-If you don’t want to get wet, you can still see the fish with a ride in a glass bottom boat which takes 45 minutes around Goat Island.
-The ‘Around the Island’ trip is $28 for adults and $15 for children.
+If you don't want to get wet, you can still see the fish with a ride in a glass bottom boat which takes 45 minutes around Goat Island.

 Visiting Kawau Island by ferry from Sandspit also makes a relaxing day trip.
-Secluded Kawau Island is about a 20 minute ride from the mainland and features Mansion House (the former 19th century residence of Sir George Grey), a small café, formal gardens (with peacocks), bushwalks and a 19th century copper mine reached via the Miners Track from the wharf (approx. two and a half hours return).
+Secluded Kawau Island is about a 20 minute ride from the mainland and features Mansion House (the former 19th century residence of Sir George Grey), a small cafe, formal gardens (with peacocks), bushwalks and a 19th century copper mine reached via the Miners Track from the wharf (approx. two and a half hours return).